 - Edit Remote Desktop endpoint settings

-- Full access device settings windows
+- Full access to device settings windows

 - Specific access device settings windows